Skip to content

 }

-In the above example, the CustomException class extends the standard Exception class and adds additional information, such as error codes and additional data.
+In the above example, the CustomException class extends the standard Exception class and adds a custom method to provide tailored error information.

 Conclusion

 In conclusion, PHP exceptions are a powerful tool for handling unexpected errors and runtime problems in a structured and efficient manner.
-By using the try, catch, and throw keywords, you can easily handle exceptions and ensure that your programs run smoothly and without interruption.
-If you want to improve your PHP programming skills and learn more about exceptions.
+By using the try, catch, finally, and throw keywords, you can easily handle exceptions and ensure that your programs run smoothly and without interruption.
+If you want to improve your PHP programming skills and learn more about exceptions, practice implementing them in your own projects.

 What is true about PHP Exceptions according to the information on the provided URL?